RGB-Tools/RGB-Documentation/csv-w-btc.md

 `tH_MPC_LEAF(j) = SHA-256(SHA-256(urn:lnpbp:lnpbp4) || SHA-256(urn:lnpbp:lnpbp4) || 0x11 || entropy || j )`

  Where:
- * `entropy` is a 64-byte random value chosen by the user constructing the tree
+ * `entropy` is a 64-byte random value chosen by the user constructing the tree.

 The following diagram shows the construction of an example MPC tree where:
 * `C = 3`